worktheclock/replit.github.io/repls/repl-auth.md

 # Authenticating users with Repl Auth

-## Introduction

-*This tutorial is an expansion of [this one](https://repl.it/talk/learn/Authenticating-users-with-Replit-Auth/23460) written by [Mat](https://repl.it/@mat1)*
+*This tutorial is an expansion of [this one](https://replit.com/talk/learn/Authenticating-users-with-Replit-Auth/23460) written by [Mat](https://replit.com/@mat1)*

-Repl Auth is a great way to authenticate users without the hassle of writing your own authentication logic and working with databases.
-With Repl Auth, you can authenticate a user with their Repl.it account without the need to store secure passwords.
+To help you authenticate users hassle-free, we have created Repl Auth.
+This allows you to authenticate users without having to write your own authentication logic or work with databases.
+You can simply authenticate a user with their Replit account without the need to store secure passwords.
 It's also faster to set up than something like Google authentication.

-In this tutorial, we'll build a basic Flask web application where Repl.it users can be authenticated with Repl Auth.
-To show that a user is authenticated, we will display some of their Repl.it account information back to them.
+In this tutorial, we'll build a basic Flask web application where Replit users can be authenticated with Repl Auth.
+To show that a user is authenticated, we will display some of their Replit account information back to them.

 The main components for this tutorial are:
 - [Python](https://www.python.org/doc/) for serverside code.